 Chapter 4.
-Installing Xcode and the iOS 4 SDK
+Installing Xcode 4 and the iOS 4 SDK

-iPhone apps are developed using the iOS SDK in conjunction with Apple's Xcode development environment.
+iPhone apps are developed using the iOS SDK in conjunction with Apple's Xcode 4 development environment.
 The iOS SDK contains the development frameworks that were outlined in iOS 4 Architecture and Frameworks.
-Xcode is an integrated development environment (IDE) within which you will code, compile, test and debug your iOS iPhone applications.
-The Xcode environment also includes a tool called Interface Builder that enables you to graphically design the user interface of your application using the components provided by the UIKit framework.
+Xcode 4 is an integrated development environment (IDE) within which you will code, compile, test and debug your iOS iPhone applications.
+The Xcode 4 environment also includes a feature called Interface Builder that enables you to graphically design the user interface of your application using the components provided by the UIKit framework.

-In this chapter we will cover the steps involved in installing both Xcode and the iOS 4 SDK on Mac OS X.
+In this chapter we will cover the steps involved in installing both Xcode 4 and the iOS 4 SDK on Mac OS X.